Gap Inc.: History

+On August 22, 2024, Gap changed its ticker symbol from "GPS" to "GAP".
+The "GAP" ticker symbol was previously used by A&P until it filed for bankruptcy in 2010.

+On September 4, 2025, Gap announced its intentions to be selling personal care and cosmetics at its Old Navy stores however, they did not give a clear timeframe upon this will commence but will first test out this concept at 150 Old Navy locations.

 Corporate identity

 Logo

 Gap Inc. owns a trademark to its name, "Gap".
 The Gap's original trademark was a service mark for retail clothing store services.
-The application was filed with the United States Patent and Trademark Office on February 29, 1972, by The Gap Stores; registration was granted on October 10, 1972.
+The application was filed with the United States Patent and Trademark Office on February 29, 1972, by the Gap Stores; registration was granted on October 10, 1972.
 The first use of the trademark was on August 23, 1969, and expanded to commercial usage on October 17, 1969.
 A second application was filed by Gap Stores, Inc. on September 12, 1970, this time for a trademark filed for shirts.
 The first usage for shirts and clothing products was on June 25, 1974.
 Trademark registration was granted on December 28, 1976.
 Both the service mark and trademark are registered and owned by Gap (Apparel), LLC of San Francisco, California.

 On October 4, 2010, in an effort to establish a contemporary presence, Gap introduced a new logo.
 It was designed with the Helvetica font and reduced the prominence of the brand's iconic blue box.
 After much public outcry, the company reverted to its previous "blue box" logo on October 11, after less than a week in use.
 Marka Hansen, the executive who oversaw the logo change, resigned February 1, 2011.